Meirionnydd: District

 Since 1996, Gwynedd Council has used the former Meirionnydd district as a committee area for discussing local matters.

 Political control

 The first election to Meirionnydd District Council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until it came into its powers on 1 April 1974.
-Throughout the council's existence a majority of the seats on the council were held by independents:
+Throughout the council's existence a majority of the seats on the council were held by independents:as follows: